 Sydney Melbourne Coastal Drive

-This park is located in two sections, north and south of Eden on the far South Coast.
+Ben Boyd National Park is located in two sections, both north and south of Eden on the far South Coast.
 Don't miss Green Cape Lightstation, the spectacular Light to Light Walk and camping at Saltwater Creek and Bittangabee Bay in the south.
-Pinnacles and breathtaking views from Haycock Point are highlights in the north.
+Breathtaking views from Haycock Point also provide fantastic highlights in the north.

 Meandering drive from Sydney to Melbourne